hantnor/HanDocs/docs/Face Tracking/Getting Started.md

 sidebar_position: 1
 ---

+## How is your face moving like that?

+If you do want to use face tracking in VR, you do need a compatible **headset**!
+For my setup, I use the **Quest Pro**.
+(Thankfully, I made a guide [here](https://hantnor.github.io/HanDocs/docs/Face%20Tracking/Beginner/Quest%20Pro%20Setup)!)

 ## Blendshapes, OSC, What's going on?!

 This may all be overwhelming for a first-timer, and that's completely okay!
 I was in the same boat when I first got my headset, and I had slammed my head onto my desk trying to understand it all.
 Here's a rundown of some common terms you may run into, whether they're here or elsewhere: